jonnonz1/nz-statute-book/acts/public/2025/evidence-giving-family-violence-evidence-in-family-court-proceedings-amendment-act-2025.md

 This Act is the Evidence (Giving Family Violence Evidence in Family Court Proceedings) Amendment Act 2025.

 ### 2 Commencement
-This Act comes into force 6 months after Royal assent.
+This Act comes into force on 26 February 2026.

 ## Part 1 — Amendments to Evidence Act 2006